 Duration: 3 Day(s) Duration

 Constantly making it on the world’s top beach destination lists, El Nido in the Palawan region of the Philippines is blessed with mesmerising natural beauty.
 This hot spot is comprised of a group of islands with a very diverse ecosystem, home to many unique geological formations, as well as flora and fauna.
-Visitors are attracted in droves to El Nido’s sandy beaches, dense forests, waterfalls, lagoons, caves, and enchanting cliffs.
+Visitors are attracted in droves to El Nido’s pristine beaches, dense forests, waterfalls, lagoons, caves, and enchanting cliffs.
 Diving is one of the most popular activities here, especially in Bacuit Bay.
 Swimming, snorkelling, hiking and visiting the various islands are other activities you can enjoy here.

 El Nido Tour A